stellalana/liri-node-app/README.md

 1) Clone repository
 2) Install npm packages according to the included json
 3) Request your own Spotify API ID and Key here: https://developer.spotify.com/dashboard/login
+4) Once you have acquired your Spotify ID and Key, create